Chen Fuhai

-Chen Fuhai (陈富海 (陳富海); born 9 February 1997) is a Chinese footballer who plays for Guangzhou R&F.
+Chen Fuhai (陈富海 (陳富海); born 9 February 1997) is a Chinese footballer who plays as Midfielder.

 Club career

 Chen Fuhai was promoted to Chinese Super League side Guangzhou R&F first team squad by manager Dragan Stojković in July 2016.
 In August 2017, he was loaned to Hong Kong Premier League side R&F (Hong Kong), which was the satellite team of Guangzhou R&F. On 9 September 2017, he made his professional senior debut in a 3–2 away loss to Hong Kong Pegasus.
 He scored his first senior goal on 5 November 2017 in a 2–1 home win over Dreams FC.